Florida Teen Goes To School Without Bra, Forced To Put Bandages Over Nipples To Stop ‘Distracting’ Boys

 “This matter was brought to the attention of the Superintendent’s Office for review.
 It is undisputed that this matter should have been handled differently at the school level and corrective measures have been taken to prevent a reoccurrence in the way these matters will be addressed in the future.”

 According to Teitelbaum, school employees were simply trying to help the student correct her violation of the dress code.
-As WCPO 9 reports, the school made a point of making it known that Lizzy Martinez was not subjected to disciplinary action in connection to her alleged dress code violation.
-However, Martinez’ mother Kari Knop was unhappy with the way her daughter was treated and singled out simply for being a girl with breasts, and demanded a meeting with school administrators after she learned of her daughters’ ordeal.
+As WCPO 9 reports, the school made a point of making it known that Lizzy Martinez was not subjected to disciplinary action in connection with her alleged dress code violation.
+However, Martinez’ mother Kari Knop was unhappy with the way her daughter was treated and singled out simply for being a girl with breasts and demanded a meeting with school administrators after she learned of her daughters’ ordeal.

 “We should not treat a girl like this because of where her fat cells decided to distribute genetically.”